Literacy with ICT Across the Curriculum banner

 Creativity

 Creative thinking is divergent.
 Creative thinking generates ideas and possibilities and explores diverse approaches, often by questioning accepted principles.
-(Manitoba Education and Training, Kindergarten to Grade 8 Social Studies… TN-37).
+(Manitoba Education and Early Childhood Learning, Kindergarten to Grade 8 Social Studies… TN-37).
 In the Developmental Continuum for Literacy with ICT, the Big Ideas "Produce to Show Understanding" and "Communicate" tend to require creative thinking.
 The goal of Literacy with ICT Across the Curriculum is for students to demonstrate increased levels of both critical and creative thinking, supported by ICT.

 Both critical and creative thinking increase in complexity as students move across the levels of thinking in Bloom's taxonomy.
 When constructing understanding at the knowledge and comprehension levels, students acquire information or discrete details and facts, then recall the information, or restate it in their own words.
 They may retrieve procedures, data, and formulas in order to apply the information at higher thinking levels.
-(Manitoba Education and Training, Rethinking Classroom Assessment… 6)
+(Manitoba Education and Early Childhood Learning, Rethinking Classroom Assessment… 6)

 As students mature in their ability to think, and as teachers gradually release responsibility to them, they are able to demonstrate behaviours in the analysis and application levels of Bloom's taxonomy.
 When students apply their knowledge of methods or theories in new situations, they demonstrate their ability to use the information they have acquired.
 They may analyze a situation to determine the parts of the whole, or look for patterns to understand the relationship between the parts.
 When students apply their knowledge within a real life situation, this demonstration of learning is considered authentic.
 When applying and analyzing information, students begin to formulate opinions, make deductions, and prepare pro/con arguments.